Su3037/SME_306/README.md

 # SME_306_PROJ
-A code space for sme306 project 6x6_mul architecture design and test.
+【A code space for sme306 project 6x6_mul architecture design and test.】

-【Be careful that this is not the solution for the proj, it's just a test space for myself !!!】
+Be careful that this is not the solution for the proj, it's just a test space for myself !!!

 ## source
 RTL for mul_architecture design